 Getting back to Antalya (or Kemer) from Phaselis is easy.
 Simply walk back to the ticket booth area and a direct bus will eventually appear.

 It’s also possible to visit Phaselis as a day trip from Olympos.
 While it’s much closer to Phaselis than Antalya is, Olympos has its own seaside ruins.
-And if you’re on a budget, an extra night in Olympos is considerably pricier than a budget hotel in central Antalya.

 Most archaeological ruins along the Turkish Mediterranean and Aegean coasts are situated inland, with no view of the sea.
 But there are several seaside archaeological sites to choose from within Antalya Province.

 Other well-known sites include Olympos and Patara, which can also be combined with relaxing on the beach.
 If you already have plans to visit Olympos or Patara, you won’t be missing much by skipping Phaselis.

 But if you’re on a shorter holiday with Antalya city as your base of operations, Phaselis makes for a worthwhile day trip.
 Just be sure to visit sites like Termessos and Perge first.
 While the ride to Phaselis lasts a couple of hours, you can get a direct bus with no need to transfer.